FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 counter-intuitive.
 Accordingly, the [RFC2544] Throughput metric should be generalized - rather than relying solely on the Relevant Lower Bound - to reflect realistic, limit-aware performance.

-{::comment}

-    MK: Edited.
-Above paragraph was not reading well.
-Following from MB105 I have updated it further to motivate generalization of throughput.

-{:/comment}

 MLRsearch defines one such generalization, the [Conditional Throughput](#conditional-throughput).